chrisvxd/puppeteer-social-image/README.md

 - `opts.customTemplates` (object?)
 Define multiple custom templates
   - `opts.customTemplates[key]` (string) Name for the customTemplate
   - `opts.customTemplates[key].templateBody`(string) Handlebars template to render in the body for this custom template.
 Populated with templateParams.
-  - `opts.customTemplates[key].templateBody`(string) CSS to use for this custom template.
+  - `opts.customTemplates[key].templateStyles`(string) CSS to use for this custom template.
 Passed to the head
 - `opts.output` (string?)
 Path to write image
 - `opts.size` (string?)
 Preset size for the image.
 Valid values are:
   - `facebook`